-How to Choose a Sport Psychology Consultant
+How to Choose a Mental Performance Consultant

-Are you looking for someone who can develop a performance psychology program and assist athletes during the injury rehabilitation process?
+Are you looking for someone who can develop a performance enhancement program and assist athletes during the injury rehabilitation process?
 Are you looking for someone to help athletes with drug and alcohol abuse problems or eating disorders?
-The answers to questions like these and others dealing with the types of services you are looking for will help you decide what type of sport psychology consultant to interview and the competencies that person should have.
+The answers to questions like these and others dealing with the types of services you are looking for will help you decide what type of consultant to interview and the competencies that person should have.

 2. Determine whether a prospective consultant has the appropriate training and possesses the necessary competencies (i.e., skill sets) to deliver those services.

 Professional competencies also include the amount and type of experience the consultant has had in working with athletes.
-Taken together (i.e., academic training, skill set, and applied experience), a consultant’s competencies will usually lie along a continuum that runs from Performance Psychology to Clinical Consulting.
-In general, consultants trained in the sport sciences that possess skills sets and applied experiences in mental training with athletes will have competencies that put them closer to the Performance Psychology end of the continuum.
+Taken together (i.e., academic training, skill set, and applied experience), a consultant’s competencies will usually lie along a continuum that runs from Performance Enhancement to Clinical Consulting.
+In general, consultants trained in the sport sciences that possess skills sets and applied experiences in mental training with athletes will have competencies that put them closer to the Performance Enhancement end of the continuum.
 Those trained and licensed in psychology with applied experience providing assistance with problems like drug and alcohol abuse, eating disorders, and anger management will generally possess competencies that place them closer to the Clinical Consulting end of the continuum.
 In some cases, professionals with academic training in one area will obtain additional training or supervised applied experiences in the other, enabling them to provide a wider variety of services for athletes.
 (For more on training see section below.)

 3. Require supporting documentation of a prospective consultant’s credentials before making a final decision.